 11. Thoughtfully share blog articles with clients, prospects, and groups

 This ties back to point #3, except that the content you share doesn’t need to be your own or from your company blog.
 There are many great publications, blogs, and research reports that can help you substantiate the need for your services with your clients.
 Be thoughtful and selective with what you share; otherwise, your clients will assume that you’re just trying to sell them and will start tuning you out.
 Also, I wouldn’t recommend sharing a competitor’s content.
 Business is tough enough without bringing additional competition into the mix!

 12. Ask clients to contribute to your blog as subject matter experts

 It gets back to the point I made earlier about a client’s desire to raise their profile and manager their careers.
 Some clients love the limelight and seek publicity.
 When this is the case, take full advantage of it.
 Space on your company blog is pretty much free, and there’s nothing like a satisfied client writing about their experience around an issue related to what you do.
 Clients love it, readers love it, and you’ll love it too.

 Although this list might feel a bit overwhelming, your sales reps don’t have to do everything.
-Even if they are social media selling laggards, doing even just a few of these activities can make a huge difference.
+Even if they are social selling laggards, doing even just a few of these social media selling activities can make a huge difference.